Changing tides for 529 market and its investors

 in total dollars gifted to Ascensus 529 plans

 Enhanced features make 529 gifting even simpler

 Ugift now allows users to set up a Gift Giver profile, which allows them to save their banking information, view their gift history, and schedule recurring gifts.
-Since the introduction of this feature in December 2017, we’ve seen 75% of recurring gift givers contributing on a monthly basis.
+Over the course of 2021, we saw more than 25,000 new recurring gifts established.

 gift-giver profiles established